jtmcgrath/wpc-extended/README.md

 ### Set Sass Output Directory

-This setting controls the location of the directory into which the plugin places the generated `css` files.
+This setting controls the location of the directory into which the plugin places the generated `css` files within the root folder.

 *Default*
 ```
-stylesheet_directory/sass_output/
+sass_output
 ```

 *Method*